The Value of Long-term Relationships when Selling to Informal Retailers - Evidence from India

 Date Written: February 25, 2021

-Attempts to distribute durable, life-improving goods to customers at the Base of the Pyramid (BoP) -- the more than three billion customers who live on less than US $2.50/day -- through traditional supply chains or e-commerce have largely failed to succeed at scale.
-Small informal retailers are the primary source of retail purchases for BoP customers, and are often embedded within communities, where local and long-term relationships are particularly important to business transactions.
-One hypothesis for why companies have struggled to scale rural last-mile distribution is that such relationships are not sufficiently recognized by traditional distributors.
-We analyze panel data from a distributor selling to 331 formal retailers and 493 informal retailers in India from April 2016-December 2019 to study the role of long-term relationships in selling durable goods to informal retailers.
-We leverage a staged natural experiment to study the effect of a sales agent reallocation on the subsequent orders placed by informal and formal retailers.
-We find that formal retailers experience an immediate performance decrease of 35.7-53.8% relative to expected order value and then recover within three sales cycles of a sales agent change, while informal retailers experience a corresponding performance decrease of 70.4-81.9%, and do not experience sustained recovery within five sales cycles.
+Attempts to distribute durable, life-improving goods to customers at the Base of the Pyramid (BoP) – the more than three billion customers who live on less than US$2.50/day – through traditional supply chains or e-commerce have struggled to succeed at scale.
+One hypothesis for why distributors struggle to scale last-mile distribution is poor relationship management with small informal retailers, who are the primary source of retail purchases for BoP customers.
+These retailers are often embedded within communities, where local and long-term relationships are particularly important to business transactions.
+We provide empirical evidence for this hypothesis through an analysis of panel data from a distributor selling to 331 formal retailers and 493 informal retailers in India from April 2016-December 2019.
+Specifically, we study the role of long-term relationships in selling durable goods to informal retailers, by leveraging a staged natural experiment that allows us to examine the effect of a sales agent reallocation on subsequent orders placed by informal and formal retailers.
+Using two different quasi-experimental methods, we find that formal retailers experience an average performance decrease of at least 35.7% relative to predicted order value and then recover within three sales cycles of a sales agent reallocation; in contrast, informal retailers experience an average performance decrease of at least 70.4% relative to predicted order value, and do not experience sustained recovery within five sales cycles of a sales agent reallocation.
 This indicates that business relationships, and disruptions to these relationships, are particularly important when selling to retailers in informal markets.

-Keywords: Base of the Pyramid (BoP), causal inference, panel data, difference-in-differences
+Keywords: Base of the Pyramid (BoP), causal inference, panel data, difference-in-difference

 Suggested Citation: Suggested Citation